sagemath/trac_to_gh/Issue 5489.md

 # Issue 5489: add a non library level interface to 4ti2 to Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5489

 Original creator: mhansen